lbl-srg/obc/specification/source/cxf.rst

 Classes and Properties
 ^^^^^^^^^^^^^^^^^^^^^^

-A valid CXF file contains Blocks (that is Elementary Blocks, Composite Blocks, Extension Blocks or a combination of these) and each instance of a block uses the set of input and output connectors, parameters, and constants as defined within definition of the Block.
+A valid CXF file contains Blocks (that is ElementaryBlocks, CompositeBlocks, ExtensionBlocks or a combination of these) and each instance of a block uses the set of input and output connectors, parameters, and constants as defined within definition of the Block.
 To support this process, a Resource Description